 The construction of the Miami and Erie canals in the late 1820s provided farmers with transportation to the city where they could market their produce.
 Businessmen created new industries to process raw products into marketable whiskey, pork and flour.
 Plagued by religious and political conflicts, many Germans immigrated in the 1830s, followed in the 1840s by Irish driven from their country by the potato famine.

 By 1850 Cincinnati was the world's largest pork-packing center, a status that brought the nickname Porkopolis.
 The South became the city's major market.
 This caused residents' loyalties to be divided with the approach of the Civil War, but the city eventually supported the Union forces.
 For a long time it had been a major stop on the Underground Railroad.

 Following the war, Cincinnati experienced another burst of prosperity as the resumption of trade between North and South created heavy river commerce.
 In the 1870s Cincinnati businessmen arranged for the building of a railroad to reach their southern markets.

-Modern Cincinnati, with its central location and revitalized downtown atmosphere, attracts many companies, including a large number of corporate headquarters and Fortune 500 companies.
-The award-winning Fountain Square is the hub.
+Modern Cincinnati attracts many companies, including many corporate headquarters and Fortune 500 companies.
+Fountain Square is the hub.
 Centered on the historic 1871 Tyler Davidson Fountain, which tops a large underground garage, the square is surrounded by modern office buildings and hotels.

 Cincinnati is also home to the 44,000-student University of Cincinnati, founded in 1819, and 7,000-student Xavier University, founded in 1831.